 Therefore, if you have the willingness to try something new and different, it may be a good idea to consider starting your steps.

 The first part of this process entails finding a sponsor.
 Most people find sponsors in AA or NA meetings.
-While there is no set criteria for what makes an ideal sponsor, it is usually recommended to find someone who "has what you want".
+While there are no set criteria for what makes an ideal sponsor, it is usually recommended to find someone who "has what you want".

 In other words, this should be a person that inspires and intrigues someone to engage with the process.

 How Long Will it Take?

 Identifying a perfect answer to this question is impossible.
 Some people complete all the steps within a month or two.
 Others spend several years going through the process.
 Moreover, some choose to repeat the steps over and over again—at different points and with various sponsors.